rydhralbar/r-food-be/README.md

 ## Install

-how to install in yout local, you can clone this repo with
+how to install in your local, you can clone this repo with

 ``` git clone https://github.com/rydhralbar/r-food-be.git ```